 Find out about the salary of a historic building inspector.

 Curiosity, enthusiasm, passion and an interest in the museum sector, coupled with strong communication and teaching skills are vital for a career as a museum education officer.

 You'll aim to deliver high quality programmes of learning and participation and ensure that the collections in a museum act as a learning resource for all ages.
 You'll need at least an undergraduate degree to secure a job.
 Subjects such as education, community education, history, museum studies, cultural studies and archaeology may give you an advantage.

 Where you hope to work may have an influence on your degree, for example, a qualification in fine art or visual art may be useful for the V&A Museum, a science and technology degree for the Science Museum, and an English literature degree for the Brontë Parsonage Museum in Haworth.

 Starting salaries are in the region of £17,000 to £20,000, rising to £28,000 with experience.

 Find out what skills you'll need to become a museum education officer.

 Effectively the chief curator, a director manages and oversees all work carried out at a museum and ensures the smooth running of the operation.
 You'll supervise staff, set targets, control budgets and have the final say on exhibits and displays.
 You'll also need a solid understanding of business and finance.

-As well as extensive experience of working in the museum sector you'll need a degree.
-If your museum specialises in a certain area relevant qualifications may be an advantage.
+As well as extensive experience of working in a museum job you'll need a degree.
+If your museum specialises in a certain area, relevant qualifications may be an advantage.
 Many museum directors also have postgraduate qualifications such as a Masters or PhD.